 In hot weather, it’s possible that dogs get heatstroke if no measures are taken to keep them cool because dogs lose heat through panting and can only sweat through their paws.
 So, they are at high risk of getting heatstroke in hot weather, and dogs’ death is relatively high in hot summer months.
-To help your dogs enjoy the summer days and keep them cool, here are some tips of don’ts and dos you should bear in mind.
+How to keep your dog cool in hot weather?
+Here are some tips of don’ts and dos you should bear in mind.

 Do not ever leave the dog alone in the car.
 In scorching weather, the temperature inside the car can become extremely high within a short time, which could be fatal to dogs.
 You should always keep it in mind primarily when you think it won’t be too long.
 “Not long” is too prolonged for a dog alone in the car.
 So, If you ever see a dog alone in a car in warm weather, please dial 999 for help.